What's in this article?

 When your client engagement comes to an end, ask the person if they’ll leave you a review on Google (and other websites, if applicable).

-As long as you’re confident that they’ll say something positive —it’s always worth requesting.
+As long as you’re confident that they’ll say something positive—it’s always worth requesting.

 Law firm SEO is important, but only if you play by the rules.
 You don’t want to blur any lines that could mislead others and get you in hot water.

-But when you have a dedicated strategy to commit to, you’ll find yourself moving in the right direction at all times.
+When you have a dedicated strategy to commit to, you’ll find yourself moving in the right direction at all times.

 We know what it takes to get your law firm to the top.
 Let’s talk about it!